AnyMindGroup/zio-pubsub/docs/index.md

 Released for Scala 3 targeting JVM and Native via [scala-native](https://scala-native.org) with exception of some modules due to Java dependencies.
 [Scala.js](https://www.scala-js.org) support could be potentially added.

-_Scala 2.13 support will be frozed and live in the `series/0.2.x` branch_.
+_Scala 2.13 release will be kept in `v0.2.x` release series in the`series/0.2.x` branch, but not officially maintained.
+If you still rely on 2.13 release and require updates you may raise PRs targeting the `series/0.2.x` branch or create a fork_.

 ## Modules